Chicken Salad Chick Expands Florida Footprint With New Viera Restaurant

 Chicken Salad Chick is known for its dozen-plus variety of made-from-scratch chicken salad flavors, fresh side salads, gourmet soups, signature sandwiches, and desserts.

-“We’re excited to grow Chicken Salad Chick’s alongside Cathy and Allison,” said Scott Deviney, president and CEO of Chicken Salad Chick.
-“Viera is a vibrant and family-oriented community.
-Cathy and Allison are a great fit to lead our growth in Central Coastal Florida, bringing strong leadership, expertise, and a true passion for hospitality to the restaurant and the Viera community.”
+"We're excited to grow Chicken Salad Chick's presence alongside Cathy and Allison," said Scott Deviney, president and CEO of Chicken Salad Chick.
+"Viera is a vibrant and family-oriented community.
+Cathy and Allison are a great fit, bringing strong leadership, expertise, and a true passion for hospitality to the restaurant and the Viera community."

 Giving back to the community is an important focus for the Viera team and the Chicken Salad Chick brand, which established the CSC Foundation to support CURE Childhood Cancer and local food banks with fundraisers throughout the year.
 As part of pre-opening Friends & Family events in Viera, the restaurant will be raising money for The Children's Hunger Project, which provides weekend meals and fights childhood hunger and malnutrition during the school year in Brevard County.